A NEW KIND OF WRITERS CONFERENCE

 There are two general components to TWH: the pre-conference reading and the on-site conference in NYC.
 TWH joins the virtual mentor/mentee feature of the Low-Res Creative Writing MFA with an on-site conference experience in Manhattan.
 We perform a Team Reading of each attendee's full length manuscript and return the MS to the author with extensive comments, with a follow up phone call to address questions, consult about the work and discuss writing goals.
 Then, attendees meet in NYC with their polished manuscript ready to pitch to agents and editors.
 On site in NYC, writers and attend workshops, lectures and round tables, meet fellow writers, agents and editors, go on walking tours and attend literary events.
 And writers have the extraordinary opportunity to read their own original work at landmark NYC venues: KGB Bar & The Red Room at KGB Bar, Bowery Poetry and The Cornelia Street Café.

-TWH NYC takes place at a floating hotel campus between four hotels in Midtown: The Bryant Park Hotel, Library Hotel, The Algonquin Hotel and The Casablanca Hotel and we continue to evolve our hotel list.
+TWH NYC takes place at a floating hotel campus between Midtown hotels.
+We have held workshops at The Bryant Park Hotel, Library Hotel, The Algonquin Hotel and The Casablanca Hotel and we continue to evolve our hotel list.
 Writers attend intense morning Major Workshops in their chosen genre.
 In the afternoon, we offer Genre Labs, walking tours and lectures.
 We also host an afternoon agent pitch session, where several NYC agents meet with writers one-on-one (for example, Foundry, Rob Weisbach Creative Management, Curtis, Brown, Folio Lit and many more).
-We also hold a TWH Community Open Mic Night at Bryant Park Hotel to celebrate diversity of voice among the attending writers and to foster our TWH writers community.
+We also hold a TWH Community Open Mic Night to celebrate diversity of voice among the attending writers and to foster our TWH writers community.
 The Open Mic also prepares writers for their readings in the city (at KGB, Bowery Poetry and Cornelia Street) and they get to hear their classmates and peers read.
 TWH attendees also have the opportunity to go on literary walking tours, hosted by NYPL docents and The Dorothy Parker Society, and they attend readings by faculty at Kinokuniya Bookstore and The Half King.

 THE WRITER'S HOTEL VIDEO TRAILER BY NATHAN ELDRIDGE.